scalacenter/scala-debug-adapter/CONTRIBUTING.md

 All the modules are in the `modules` folder.
 They are composed of:
 - `java-debug`: A fork of [microsoft/java-debug](https://github.com/microsoft/java-debug) on which the scala-debug-adapter depends.
 The `java-debug` project was originally a Maven project.
-The `scala-debug-adapter` only depends on the `com.microsoft.java.debug.core` module and we compiles it directly using sbt.
+The `scala-debug-adapter` only depends on the `com.microsoft.java.debug.core` module and we compile it directly using sbt.
 So we can ignore the Maven configuration and the other modules.
 - `core`: The scala-debug-adapter itself which contains the `DebugServer` and all its configuration classes.
 - `expression-compiler`: An extension of the Scala compiler for compiling a Scala expression in the context of debugging (the current stack frame of a paused JVM) into a class file that can be loaded and invoked.